PoliceRewired/help-is-available/README.md

 # help-is-available

-This is the site at [helpisavailable.org.uk](helpisavailable.org.uk).
+This is the site at: [helpisavailable.org.uk](https://helpisavailable.org.uk)

 ![preview of the site](images/preview.png)